buildwithimran/buildwithimran/README.md

-<h1 align="left">Hey 👋, I'm M Imran Arshad!</h1>
+<h1 align="left">Hi 👋, I'm Muhammad Imran!</h1>

 ###

-<p align="left">I'm a passionate Full-Stack Developer and Team Lead Frontend Engineer at <a href="https://www.sittap.com/">Sittap</a>, Paris based startup.
-I specialize in building high-performance web and mobile solutions using Angular, Flutter, and the MEAN stack.</p>
+<p align="left">Experienced Senior Developer with 5 years of experience building scalable and user-centric web and mobile applications.
+Expertise in Angular, Flutter and Node.js, with a strong foundation in front-end and back-end technologies.
+Proven ability to lead projects, collaborate effectively within cross-functional teams, and deliver high-quality solutions that meet business objectives.</p>

 ###